wwcodemanila/WWCodeManila-Ruby.RubyOnRails/docs/README.md

 This study group is held once a month and is led by our volunteer leaders.
 However, everyone is welcome to join, learn, and share their knowledge in the community.

+Everyone joining this study group and other Women Who Code events must follow our [code of conduct](https://github.com/WomenWhoCode/guidelines-resources/blob/master/code_of_conduct.md).

 ## Relevant links

 - [Gitter Chat](https://gitter.im/WWCodeManila/Ruby-On-Rails): Interact with the community.
 You can share something about Ruby on Rails, or ask help if you're stuck on a problem.